Develop with .NET on Ubuntu

 dotnet HelloWorld.dll

-This directory also contains a HelloWorld directory.
+This directory also contains a HelloWorld file.
 This is a wrapper that is able to search for a compatible .NET runtime on the target system and use that to invoke the HelloWorld.dll binary.
 So, you can also run your application just by executing:

 HelloWorld